gohugoio/hugoDocs/content/en/hugo-modules/use-modules.md

 replace github.com/user/module => /home/user/projects/module
 ```

 With `hugo serve`r running, this change will trigger a configuration reload and add the local directory to the watch list.
-Alternatively, configure replacements by setting the [`replacements`][] parameter in your site configuration.
+Alternatively, configure replacements by setting the [`replacements`][] parameter in your project configuration.

 ## Workspace